DHARPA-Project/kiara_plugin.network_analysis/README.md

 - `make mypy`: run mypy checks
 - `make lint`: run the `ruff` linter on the source code
 - `make format`: run the `ruff` formatter on the source code (similar to `black`)

+Alternatively, if you don't have the `make` command available, you can use `uv` directly to run those tasks:

+- `uv run pytest tests`
+- `uv run mypy src/`
+- `uv run ruff check --fix src/`
+- `uv run ruff format src/`

 ## Copyright & license